West Point in Orange County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Wars, US Indian.
 A significant historical date for this entry is June 25, 1876.

 Location.
 41° 23.993′ N, 73° 58.055′ W. Marker is in West Point, New York, in Orange County.
-Marker is on Washington Road, on the right when traveling north.
+It is on Washington Road, on the right when traveling north.
 Marker is located in the West Point Cemetery, Section 27, Row A, Grave 1.
 Touch for map.
 Marker is in this post office area: West Point NY 10996, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Major General Daniel Butterfield (a few steps from this marker); Edmund N. Benchley (within shouting distance of this marker); James G. Benton (within shouting distance of this marker); Captain George J. Godfrey (within shouting distance of this marker); Joseph Crain Audenried (within shouting distance of this marker); Major Joshua L. Fowler (within shouting distance of this marker); Alexander McRae (within shouting distance of this marker); Captain Raphael C. Smead (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Major General Daniel Butterfield (a few steps from this marker); Edmund N. Benchley (within shouting distance of this marker); James G. Benton (within shouting distance of this marker); Captain George J. Godfrey (within shouting distance of this marker); Joseph Crain Audenried (within shouting distance of this marker); Major Joshua L. Fowler (within shouting distance of this marker); Alexander McRae (within shouting distance of this marker); Captain Raphael C. Smead (within shouting distance of this marker).
 Touch for a list and map of all markers in West Point.

 Also see . . .